 Lake Okushima, Nakanojo.

 Often left out of many itineraries, the underrated regions of Niigata and Nagano offer a whole different experience from Japan’s main cities.
-Home to the most famous Zenkoji Temple for pilgrims, there are many hidden gems waiting to be explored.
+Home to the most famous Zenkoji Temple for pilgrims, there are many hidden gems to explore.
 Not to forget the onsen-soaking snow monkeys!

 Jigokudani Snow Monkey Park, Nagano.

 With over 1,500 cherry trees in bloom, the annual Takato Cherry Blossom Festival (typically April, exact dates to be announced) is one of Japan’s most popular hanami spots.
-If you’re in Nagano during the season, this event is not to be missed.
 Stay on for the light-up that happens after sunset too!

 Read also: Niigata Nagano Travel Guide via the JR Pass and 5D4N Japan Itinerary — Niigata and Sado Island